PlayStation 5 vs Xbox Series X: Console Face-Off

 The winner of this category is a real toss-up, depending on where your priorities lie.

 If you value exclusives, the PlayStation 5 is the easy winner right now.
 It's launching with Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls and Sackboy: A Big Adventure.
-Bugsnax and Godfall are third party games exclusive to Sony's console.
+Bugsnax and Godfall are third party games exclusive to Sony's console (Godfall is also coming to the Epic Store on PC).
 It's backwards compatible with all but ten PlayStation 4 games, as well.
 Additionally, Sony has started the PlayStation Plus Collection with popular PS4 games like God of Wari, The Last of Us: Remastered, Fallout 4, Battlefield 1, Uncharted 4: A Thief's End, The Last Guardian, Resident Evil 7 Biohazard and more included in the subscription.

-Microsoft doesn't have any exclusives at this launch, at the two majors ones it had planned — Halo Infinite and The Medium — have been delayed into 2021.
+Microsoft doesn't have any exclusives at this launch, and the two majors ones it had planned — Halo Infinite and The Medium — have been delayed into 2021.
 However, the system is backwards compatible with almost every Xbox game ever, going back to the original console (with the exception of some Kinect games).
-And some popular Xbox One titles, like Forza Horizon 4, Sea of Thieves and Gears 5 are being optimized for the Series X.
+And some popular Xbox One titles like Forza Horizon 4, Sea of Thieves and Gears 5 are being optimized for the Series X.

 What Xbox does have is Game Pass, Microsoft's subscription service with over 100 games to play, some of which are among the 30 games that are ready for the Series X launch day.
 So if you're happy playing a back catalog in its best form, there's still plenty to do.